Want to Stay Sober? 13 Tips Going into Your Rehab Experience

-Arm Yourself with Your Recovery Plan
+12. Arm Yourself with Your Recovery Plan

 This recovery plan is not set in stone.
 It is a living document that you should feel comfortable changing as new opportunities present themselves, or as you accomplish various items on your list.
 In other words, your recovery plan includes goals that you will achieve at varying times, or they will change according to new desires, interests, talents, and opportunities.
 Some may be discarded as no longer applicable or because they don’t involve enough of a stretch.

 In the months and years ahead, you will find yourself becoming more self-confident, more self-assured, and better able to see your unfolding potential.
 This is the best part of recovery – when your clean and sober lifestyle has become part and parcel of who you are.
 You are not defined by your addiction.
 You are who you strive to be.

-Give the Most to Get the Most
+13. Give the Most to Get the Most out of Sobriety

 Confucius said, “The longest journey begins with the first step.”
 You take that first step when you make the decision to go into treatment and fully commit to becoming clean and sober.
-Through many months and a lot of hard work and determination later, you will be in recovery and looking forward to achieving your hopes and dreams.
+Many months and a lot of hard work and determination later, you will find yourself in recovery and looking forward to achieving your hopes and dreams.